What Is Swing in Drum Programming? The Secret Behind Groove

 The Core Idea

-Instead of every hit landing in perfect mechanical lockstep, swing introduces a subtle delay to some of them – usually the off-beats.
-That small displacement is the difference between a loop that sits still and one that moves.
+That small shift is the difference between a loop that sits still and one that moves.

 Straight vs Swing: What's Actually Happening